 The semi-deadbeat escapement in the Korean and Japanese clocks was more accurate than all the others because there was a small amount of recoil to offset the variation in the Graham escapement, and the small amount of recoil was symmetrical (the same) for both the entry and exit pallets.
 While the semi-deadbeat escapement in the Seth Thomas 89 was more accurate than a recoil escapement, it was less accurate than the Graham escapement in the Hermle clock.
 The recoil in the escapement of the Seth Thomas 89 was not the same for both pallets, resulting in greater variation in timekeeping.
 Everything in the Korean and Japanese clocks was designed to keep manufacturing costs as low as possible, and keeping costs to a minimum is evident in the design of the pallets.
 Finding nothing in the clock or the pendulum that suggests an effort to make a superior timekeeper, the conclusion has to be that the superior accuracy was coincidental.

-Studying the Korean and Japanese clocks on this page revealed more information than any previous experiment.
+Studying the Korean and Japanese clocks on this page revealed more information than any previous experiment on my website.
 The only mechanical clock I ever had which kept more accurate time than this Japanese clock was a Self-Winding Clock (ca. 1910) with a 39" mercury-compensated pendulum and a total error of 20 seconds per month.
 Another clock which performed similarly was my Hermle 1161 grandfather clock with its 39" non-compensated pendulum, but this clock did not have mainsprings.
 My Herschede never came close.